 Table 2 demonstrates that when the majority of the city council is composed of black members, there are lower search rates of all drivers, regardless of race.
 These effects persist even when using agency-level random effects (though for black drivers, the statistical significance falls to the 0.1 level).
-Models 5 and 6 show that the predicted search rate for black drivers declines by somewhere between two and four percent.
+Models 5 and 6 show that the predicted search rate for black drivers declines by somewhere between 2% and 4%.
 Given that the mean search rate is 7.68 (see Figure 1 and surrounding text, above), this is a dramatic effect - almost halving black drivers' rate at which they are searched.
-White search rates (models 3 and 4) also decline sharply, by between one and two percent.
+White search rates (models 3 and 4) also decline sharply, by between 1% and 2%.
 Given that the black rate declines by about twice as much as the white search rate, these changes clearly have a differential effect on the black community, though they affect both blacks and whites.
 Models 1 and 2 corroborate these findings by demonstrating that the overall search rate also declines when the council is majority black.

 Table 3 presents results from models addressing whether the racial disparity in search rates declines.
 Models 7 and 8 indicate that the racial disparity between white and black drivers does decline, by about half a point.
-However, this effect loses statistical significance when agency-level random effects are included, though it remains in the expected direction (municipalities with majority black city councils see a decline in racial disparities).
+However, this effect loses statistical significance when agency-level random effects are included, though it remains in the expected direction (municipalities with majority-black city councils see a decline in racial disparities).
 We thus find strong support for hypothesis 1 and mixed support for hypothesis 2.
-Figure 2 shows the predicted search rate, by race, based on whether the city has a majority black council.
-Black search rates decline from 10% to 6%; white search rates move from 4% to 2.5%.